Boise State vs. Colorado State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Boise State and its opponents have combined to score more than 51 points in three of seven games this season.
+- Boise State has combined with its opponents to score more than 51.5 points in three of seven games this season.

-- Colorado State's games have yet to go over 51 points this season.
+- Colorado State has not yet combined with its opponents to score more than 51.5 points in a game this season.

-- The combined points per game average of the two teams, 54, is three points above Saturday's over/under.
+- The two teams combine to average 54 points per game, 2.5 more than the over/under in this contest.

-- These two squads combine to allow 42.5 points per game, 8.5 fewer than this contest's over/under.
+- These two squads combine to allow 42.5 points per game, nine fewer than this contest's over/under.

-- Broncos games this season feature an average total of 60.4 points, a number 9.4 points higher than Saturday's over/under.
+- The average total in Broncos games this season is 60.4, 8.9 points more than Saturday's total of 51.5.

 Boise State Stats and Trends